paulness/gatsby-starter-personal-blog/content/posts/2017-11-22--autocomplete-with-static-files-part-3/index.md

 ### Adding methods

 We will want to add two methods to the Trie.
-We could add them to the existing class however, to keep the code cleaner we will extend the PrefixTreeNode class
+We could add them to the existing class, however, to keep the code cleaner we will extend the PrefixTreeNode class

 ``` javascript
 class PrefixTree extends PrefixTreeNode {